 2019 2018

 n. % n. %

 < 30 0 0% 0 0%

 30-50 2 25% 2 22%

-50 6 75% 7 78 %
+50 6 75% 7 78%

 Total 8 100% 9 100%

-Men 5 62% 5 55%
+Men Men 5 62% 5 55%

 Women 3 38% 4 45%

 Total 8 100% 9 100%

 15 In accordance with the provisions of the Articles of Association effective as of 31 December 2019, the Board of Directors must be composed of no less than 5 (five) and no more than 13 (thirteen) members.
-As of 31 December 2018 there were nine members of the Board of Directors; on 10 May 2019, the non-executive director Manuela D'Ondrio resigned her post as director of FinecoBank, following its exit from the UniCredit Group.
-The Company has started the necessary replacement processes for the post and director in order to preserve the Board's quorum, in accordance with Article 2386 of the Italian Civil Code.
-On 15 January 2020, the Board of Directors resolved, in accordance with Article 2386 of the Italian Civil Code.
-On 15 January 2020, the Board of Directors Shareholders' Meeting of 18 February 2020.
-The Andrea Zappia as new Director of FinecoBank.
+As of 31 December 2018 there were nine members of the Board of Directors; on 10 May 2019, the non-executive director Manuela D'Onofrio resigned her post as director of FinecoBank, following its exit from the UniCredit Group.
+The Company has started the necessary replacement processes for the post and has co-opted a new director in order to preserve the Board's quorum, in accordance with Article 2386 of the Italian Civil Code, to co-opt Mr Andrea Zappia as new Director of FinecoBank.
 The co-optation proposal was submitted to the Shareholders' Meeting of 18 February 2020.
-Mr Andrea Zappia was selected according to the "Process for selecting candidates for membership of the Board's qualitative and quantitative profile, including compliance with the Corporate Governance Code.
+Mr Andrea Zappia was selected according to the "Process for selecting candidates for membership of the Board of Directors".
+In particular, the Board of Directors has ascertained that the co-opted director possesses the required integrity, professionalism and independence in accordance with Article 48 of Legislative Decree 58/1998 and with the Corporate Governance Code.
 Furthermore, the Board has also verified that the director satisfies the Board's qualitative and quantitative profile, including compliance with the limits on the number of offices held and the absence of situations falling within the provision of Article 36 of Legislative Decree 201/2011 (the so-called interlocking ban).